Skip to content

 Rare or serious side effects:

-• Carpal tunnel syndrome due to fluid retention
+• Carpal tunnel syndrome secondary to fluid retention

 • Acromegaly-like symptoms under excessive dosing